JonathanCamberos/racket-x86-compiler/README.md

 system, understanding Let-Values conceptually and in code was much more straightforward.
 After compiling a Value clause, rax would be currently holding a pointer to the heap where we could access: 1) the length of the ID-Vect and 2) the values in the ID-Vect via offsetting the pointer in rax.
-This concept also reminded me of the Let-Star method from a previous Cmsc430 assignment where we matched multiple values to multiple variables, added them to the given environment then compiled a single clause.
+This concept also reminded me of the Let-Star method from a previous post where they matched multiple values to multiple variables, added them to the given environment then compiled a single clause.
 This mimicked our Let-Values goal with the exception of having to grab the values from a Vector on the heap instead of from a list of compiled values.
 Having a blueprint, I followed my old Let-Start